 These pictures were taken with an Ixon IQ speed headlamp

-You can see in these pictures that the newer reflector gives more light close to the front wheel, but there is a noticeable hotspot with various artefacts in the centre, so for me the Edelux is not as good any more (that same hotspot annoyed me a lot and was very distracting in the Cyo RT).
+You can see in these pictures that the newer reflector gives more light close to the front wheel, but there is a noticeable hotspot with various artefacts in the centre, so for me the Edelux is not as good any more as the first version (that same hotspot annoyed me a lot and was very distracting in the Cyo RT).

 Note: I wrote the following on the main page before I did my recent test of the Cyo RT: